zchee/golang-wiki/Questions.md

 * [The Go Forum](https://forum.golangbridge.org/), a web-based forum

+* [Gophers Discord](https://discord.gg/golang) "Get live support and talk with other gophers on the Go Discord"

 * [Gophers Slack](https://gophers.slack.com), use the [invite app](https://invite.slack.golangbridge.org/) for access.
 The `#general` channel is a good starting point.

 * [Go Community on Hashnode](https://hashnode.com/n/go) with questions and posts tagged with "go"